Model Structures on Commutative Monoids in General Model Categories: A model structure on commutative monoids

 Recall that the point of positive model structures on diagram spectra (e.g. symmetric spectra or orthogonal spectra) is to break the cofibrancy of $S$ and so avoid Lewis's obstruction \cite{lewis} to having a model structure on commutative ring spectra.
 Thus, these corollaries do not apply to positive model categories of spectra.
 In \cite{shipley-positive}, a variant on the positive model structure is introduced in which cofibrant commutative ring spectra are cofibrant as spectra.
 This model structure was known in that paper as the convenient model structure, and later as the positive flat model structure.
 We do not know how to obtain this `convenient' property for general model categories.
 We suspect it has something to do with forcing the cofibrations to contain the monomorphisms.

 The proof of Theorem \ref{thm:commMonModel} makes clear precisely where the monoid axiom is being used, and hence why the smallness hypotheses are needed.
-If $\M$ does not satisfy the monoid axiom, then we can make this step work by assuming $X$ is a cofibrant commutative monoid.
+If $\M$ does not satisfy the monoid axiom, then we can make this step work by assuming $X$ is a cofibrant commutative monoid (note that $R$ does not need to be cofibrant).
 In this case, \cite{hovey-monoidal} and \cite{spitzweck-thesis} make it clear that a semi-model structure can be obtained.
-We summarize this as a corollary, so that we may reference it in \cite{white-localization}.
+The following corollary is needed for \cite{white-localization}, and the notion of a semi-model category is defined directly afterwards.
+The proof of this corollary is delayed until after Proposition \ref{prop:build-semi}.

 \begin{corollary} Let $\M$ be a cofibrantly generated monoidal model category satisfying the commutative monoid axiom, and assume that the domains of the generating maps $I$ (resp. $J$) are small relative to $(I\otimes \M)$-cell (resp. $(J\otimes \M$)-cell).
 Then for any commutative monoid $R$, the category of commutative $R$-algebras is a cofibrantly generated semi-model category in which a map is a weak equivalence or fibration if and only if it is so in $\M$. \end{corollary}